maxime-michel/ttg/_posts/2013-06-21-acoustic-vs-electric-guitar-which-to-pick.md

 ## Final words

-At the end of the day, you should mostly think about what genre of music you like the most, and get the guitar that is used to play that music.
+At the end of the day, you should mostly think about what genre of music you like the most, and get the kind of guitar that is used to play that music.
 Then you'll truly enjoy the process, and difficulties won't bring you to a halt.
 If you're on a budget, an acoustic guitar might be a good choice considering that there's no amp nor cables to buy on top of the guitar.
 Good luck!